PedroManse/stt/README.md

 ## Execution pipeline
-STT has several modules for breaking up each important step, from reading files until executing the code
+STCK has several modules for breaking up each important step, from reading files until executing the code

 ### Tokenizer